medusa-codee/medusa-notification-templates/README.md

-# Notification Templates for Medusa.js
+# Notification Templates

-A collection of ready-to-use email templates for Medusa.js using MJML and a reusable component system.
+A collection of ready-to-use email templates  using MJML and a reusable component system.

 ## Table of Contents